 View the Cairngorm website here.

-NB: For all other courses, in the event that extreme weather or lack of snow prevents access to the mountain, BASI reserves the right to move your Level 1 course to a local dry slope.
+NB: In the event that extreme weather or lack of snow prevents access to the mountain for your Level 1 course, BASI reserves the right to move your course to a local dry slope.
 There will be a daily uplift charge at any dry slope we use, so do not purchase a lift pass until you have met with your Trainer on the first morning of your course.
-You should meet your trainer at the Glenmore Visitor Centre car park at 09.15.
+BASI will provide you with information about any alternative venue and meeting point by the Thursday before the course start date where possible, otherwise the trainer will provide you with this information when you meet at the Glenmore Visitor Centre.